-Do you have friends who are Japanese?
-If you have, how about their English?
+Do you have Japanese friends?
+If you have, what do you think about their English?

-It is said that Japanese aren’t able to understand English at all, their pronunciation is terrible, they speak “Japanglish”, you know.
+It is said that Japanese aren’t able to understand English at all, they have terrible pronunciation skills, they speak “Japanglish”, you know.

-On the other hand, it is also said that Japanese language is one of the most complex language in the world.
+On the other hand, it is also said that Japanese language is one of the most complex languages in the world.

-Why are they not able to understand English well even though they are using a complex language?
+Why are they not able to understand English well despite they use a complex language?

 Let me explain the reasons with a point of view from a native Japanese speaker.

 1. Japanese grammar is quite different from English grammar